-Kelli Mulder is a litigation associate in Kirkland’s Chicago office whose practice focuses on complex commercial litigation, including class and collective action lawsuits and mass tort and products liability litigation.
+Kelli Mulder is a litigation partner in Kirkland’s Chicago office whose practice focuses on complex commercial litigation, including class and collective action lawsuits and mass tort and products liability litigation.
 She has extensive litigation experience in cases presenting novel questions of law and involving complicated factual disputes.
 Kelli's practice covers shareholder disputes, breaches of contract, business torts, mass torts, data breaches, healthcare, and employment discrimination.
 Kelli’s experience also includes antitrust and competition matters, government and internal investigations, bankruptcy litigation, and regulatory proceedings.
 Additionally, Kelli maintains an active pro bono practice.

 Note, "Waiting for the Justice League: Motivating Child Welfare Agencies to Save Children," Notre Dame Law Review, Vol. 88, 523 (2012).